-Table 7 shows the observed and expected cancer incidence cases in Loudon County for females based on Tennessee State cancer incidence rates.
-Acute myeloid leukemia (AML) occurred significantly more often than expected among females during the 10-year time period evaluated.
+Table 7 shows the observed and expected cancer incidence cases in Loudon County for females based on Tennessee state cancer incidence rates.
+No significant excess of cancer was observed among females in this county.
 Rectum cancer occurred more often than expected among females in this county during this same time period, although these results were of borderline statistical significance.

-Tables 8 shows that the overall cancer incidence rates for males were about that expected when compared with rates for the state of Tennessee.
+Table 8 shows that the overall cancer incidence rates for males were about what would be expected when compared with rates for the State of Tennessee.
 No significant excess in cases of cancer of any type was observed among males in this county.
 Gum cancer occurred more often than expected, although these results were of borderline statistical significance.